sherpal/BattleForFlatland/README.md

 }
 ```

 Replace the fields `???` with fields you want for your personal account inside the web app.
+If you have fancy characters, and in any case for the email address, you should enclose your variables in double-quotes.

 Then execute the following command